To steal a line from the 1968 Virginia Slims ad campaign, women shooters “have come a long way” since the early days of shooting sports.

 More recently, the National Shooting Sports Foundation reported that “The face of America’s target shooters is changing.
 New target shooters—those who have taken up the sport in the last five years—are younger, female and urban when compared to established target shooters—those participating for more than five years.”

 The number of women shooters has grown steadily thanks to trailblazers like Ruby Fox, America’s only woman to earn an Olympic Pistol medal (1984 Los Angeles Games).
-Kim Rhode has medaled in Shotgun for five consecutive Olympics and has secured a slot for the 2016 Games in Rio, and recently retired Master Sergeant Julia (Watson) Carlson won the overall, shoulder-to-shoulder National Service Rifle Championships at Camp Perry in 2014.
+Kim Rhode has medaled in Shotgun for six consecutive Olympics, and recently retired Master Sergeant Julia (Watson) Carlson won the overall, shoulder-to-shoulder National Service Rifle Championships at Camp Perry in 2014.